1 IN 2

 Active surveillance

-This is a way of closely monitoring low-risk prostate cancer that isn’t causing any symptoms or problems.
-The aim is to avoid unnecessary treatment, while looking for changes that mean treatment should start.
+This is a way of closely monitoring low-risk prostate cancer that isn’t causing symptoms.
+The aim is to avoid treatment that's not yet needed, while watching for changes that mean treatment should start.

-Active surveillance may be suggested for prostate cancers with a PSA level under 10 ng/mL, stage T1–2, and Gleason 6 or less (Grade Group 1 and some Grade Group 2).
-About 70% of Australians with low-risk prostate cancer choose active surveillance.
-It usually involves:
+Active surveillance is usually suggested for prostate cancers with a PSA level under 10 ng/mL, stage T1–2, and Gleason 6 or less (Grade Group 1).

 • PSA tests every 3–6 months

-• repeat mpMRI scans and biopsies as advised by your urologist.
+• mpMRI scans and biopsies as advised by your urologist.

 Watchful waiting

 Watchful waiting usually involves fewer tests than active surveillance.
-You will have regular PSA tests and you probably won’t need to have a biopsy.
+You will have regular PSA tests and you probably won’t have a biopsy.
+Your doctor may suggest an MRI if your PSA is rising and of concern.

 Surgery

-The main type of surgery for localised and locally advanced prostate cancer is a radical prostatectomy.
-This involves removing the prostate, part of the urethra and the seminal vesicles.
-After the prostate is removed, the urethra will be rejoined to the bladder and the vas deferens will be sealed.
+The main surgery for localised and locally advanced prostate cancer is a radical prostatectomy.
+It removes all the prostate, part of the urethra and the seminal vesicles.

-Some people are able to have nerve-sparing surgery, which aims to avoid damaging the nerves that control erections.
-Nerve-sparing radical prostatectomy is more suitable for lower-grade cancers and is only possible if the cancer is not in or close to these nerves.
-It works best for those who had strong erections before diagnosis.
-Problems with erections are common even if nerve-sparing surgery is performed.
+Some people have a nerve-sparing radical prostatectomy, to avoid damaging the nerves that control erections.
+This is only for lower-grade cancers where the cancer isn’t close to these nerves, and it works best for those who had strong erections before.

 How the surgery is done